k-ujihara/build-rdkit/README.md

 ### Preparation

 - Use Windows 10 (x64).
-- Install Ubuntu 18.4 on WSL2 and install dotnet, boost, cairo, cmake, and swig.
+- Install Ubuntu 18.4 on WSL2 and install `dotnet`, `boost`, `cairo`, `cmake`, and `swig`.
 - Install Visual Studio 2019 enabling C++, C&#35; and CMAKE.
 - Install Python.
 - Clone this repository to some directory.
 A name of the directory including path should be short.
-It is highly recommended to place it under 'C:\' folder.
+It is highly recommended to place it under 'C:\'.
 - Download the following source archives and extract them here.
   - [RDKit](hhttps://github.com/rdkit/rdkit/) to `rdkit-Release_####_##_#`.
   - [Eigen3](http://eigen.tuxfamily.org/) to `eigen-#.#.#`.